celo-org/docs/docs/community/release-process/smart-contracts.md

 ### Backwards compatibility

-Automated checks should ensure that any new commit to `master` does not introduce a breaking change to storage layout, ABI, or other common backwards compatibility issues unless the STORAGE or MAJOR version numbers are incremented.
+Automated checks should ensure that any new commit to `master` does not introduce a breaking change to storage layout, ABI, or other common backward compatibility issues unless the STORAGE or MAJOR version numbers are incremented.

 Backwards compatibility tests will also be run before every release to confirm that no breaking changes exist between the pending release and deployed smart contracts.